albertojuniorhc/typescript-part-3/README.md

-# Typescript Part 1 & 2
+# Typescript Part 3

-Project based on "Alura's course about Typescript - modules 1 and 2."
+Project based on "Alura's course about Typescript - module 3."

 The project's idea is to create a form to insert trade operations information.